 The University Police Department will respond to complaints and request that the offending behavior desist.
-Persons refusing to cooperate may be cited for violation of this policy and applicable State statute and reported to the Dean of Students.
+Persons refusing to cooperate may be cited for violation of this policy and applicable State statutes and reported to the Dean of Students.
 Offenders will be subject to disciplinary action.

-16.7 Drug Policy
+20.7 Drug Policy

 Texas A&M University-Kingsville strives to assist students in achieving their potential as human beings and in becoming self-directed in all activities.
 Because growth and development are shaped by a student's experience, the university seeks to develop an environment where students can learn how to live fulfilling and productive lives.
-Substance abuse disrupts this environment and threatens not only the lives and well-being of our students, faculty and staff but also their potential for contribution to society.
-It is important for all members of the university community to take responsibility for preventing substance abuse from negatively affecting the community's learning environment and the academic, physical and emotional well-being of its membership.
+Substance abuse disrupts this environment and threatens not only the lives and well-being of our students, faculty, and staff but also their potential for contribution to society.
+All members of the university community need to take responsibility for preventing substance abuse from negatively affecting the community's learning environment and the academic, physical, and emotional well-being of its membership.

 In recognition of the problems of substance abuse, members of the university community have developed a university-wide drug policy.
-These policies deal with education, prevention, intervention and treatment activities as well as disciplinary sanctions for those policy.
-These policies deal with education, prevention, intervention and treatment activities as well as disciplinary sanctions for those found in violation of the policy.
+These policies deal with education, prevention, intervention, and treatment activities as well as disciplinary sanctions for those found in violation of the policy.
 The university has established comprehensive substance abuse prevention programs to help eliminate the threat that substance abuse poses.
 Through education, the university is committed to helping individuals achieve their personal and academic goals.